 Marketing is what will get your name to customers and get you business.
 You will need business cards, fliers, yard signs and perhaps an ad in the paper.
 Each time you build a new pool, ask the buyer if you can put a sign in his or her front yard; this will let the neighbors know who is building pools in the area.
 Be sure to let potential customers know about your experience and knowledge.
 Make sure they know that, although the business is new, you are an expert.

-A pool business is a unique mix of repeat and one-time customers.
+is a unique mix of repeat and one-time customers.
 Most people will only purchase one pool but will return to the same company that built it for maintenance.
 You need to decide how you will balance this work.
 After a customer has a pool built, you may offer them a maintenance plan to keep their business.

 With any business, your best advertising and best business practice is always quality service.
 Happy customers will often give testimonials and spread the word that you are a trusted business.
 Make a checklist and doublecheck your work before calling a job done.